Prepare a hull for the win!

 Don't look!
 A winning boat always has beautiful sails and a very very clean hull, i.e. prepared.
 We followed for you the fairing of a Grand Surprise in La Rochelle, just before the Spi Ouest France.

-It is then necessary to preserve this beautiful surface.
-Two schools of thought: no antifouling and storage on land - this is the formula used for small one-designs and teams with large resources - or application of a hard matrix antifouling paint (preferably Teflon or copper/carbon) and regular diving to clean the hull.
+The next step is to maintain this beautiful surface finish.
+Two schools of thought: no antifouling and storage ashore âeuros is the formula chosen for small one-designs and teams with large resources âeuros or application of a hard matrix antifouling paint (teflon or copper/carbon preferred) and cleaning of the carène by regular diving.

 Préparation de carène de voilier